zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 ### Data Split

-The training set is further divided into training and validation subsets based on patient ID to prevent data leakage, with 10% of patients allocated to validation and the remaining 90% used for training.
-Each patient appears in only one subset.
-The test set is used as provided, without modification.
+The training set is further split into training and validation subsets based on patient IDs to avoid data leakage.
+Specifically, 10% of the patients are assigned to the validation set, while the remaining 90% are used for training, ensuring each patient appears in only one subset.
+The test set remains unchanged and is used as provided.

 ## Training Process